-ORLANDO, Fla. — Tropical Storm Isaias continues to move north along Florida’s coast.
-The storm was downgraded from a hurricane to a tropical storm Saturday afternoon.
+ORLANDO, Fla. — Hurricane Eta continues to approach Florida’s west coast.
+The storm was upgraded from a tropical storm to a hurricane Wednesday morning.

 But what’s the difference between a hurricane and a tropical storm?

 First off, they are both tropical cyclones or a storm system that has generated over the warm tropical water.